September 2016

 Sunburn in Children: Risks, Symptoms, and First Aid Care

 Sunburn in Children: Risks, Symptoms, and First Aid Care Children are particularly prone to sunburn, especially during outdoor play in Canadian summers.
 Sunburn occurs when the skin is damaged by ultraviolet (UV) radiation, leading to inflammation and injury of the skin cells.
-The skin contains melanin, a natural pigment produced by specialized cells called […]
+The skin contains melanin, a natural pigment produced by specialized cells called melanocytes. […]

 Sunburn in Children: Risks, Symptoms, and First Aid Care Read More »